From Teeth Cleanings to Braces - Aria Dental Is Your All-In-One Dental Office in Mission Viejo

 In addition, over-counter gel can damage the teenagers’ gum.
 Thus, you need to consult with Dr. Horiyat to evaluate the stage of your teeth development and if you are qualified to do teeth whitening, you receive professional and customized teeth whitening at Aria Dental without any gum or nerve damage.

 Third molars, also called wisdom teeth, are the last set of permanent teeth to erupt in a person’s mouth and are the ones least needed.
 They need to be removed if they are impacted.
-Dr. Horiyat and her team of board-certified specialists will do everything such as Platelet Rich Fibrin (PRF) to perform wisdom teeth extraction painlessly and with comfort.
+Dr. Horiyat and her team of board-certified specialists will do everything such as using advanced biological science of growth stimulating material from your own blood, known as Leucocyte Platelet Rich Fibrin (L-PRF) to perform wisdom teeth extraction painlessly and with comfort.
+L-PRF not only minimize pain, swelling, or downside for recovery time, but also reduce the risk of painful dry socket that could happens after surgery.

 Does your child snore?
 Does your child show other signs of disturbed sleep: long pauses in breathing, much tossing and turning in the bed, chronic mouth breathing during sleep, night sweats?